nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide

 ## Features
-There are three types of tasks that you can add into this chatbot-task manager. :label:
+There are three types of tasks that you can add into this chatbot-task manager.
 * ToDos
 * Deadlines
 * Events